The International Human Rights Framework on the Right of Peaceful Assembly

 The Domestic Legal Framework on the Right of Peaceful Assembly

-The 1994 Constitution of Argentina (as amended) does not expressly guarantee the right of peaceful assembly though the rights of association and freedom of movement are protected.
+The 1994 Constitution of Argentina (as amended) does not expressly guarantee the right of peaceful assembly though the rights of association and freedom of movement as well as the right to petitition the authorities are all protected.

 In April 2017, the government proposed a law that, it was said, would effectively criminalise social protest.
 The proposed reforms to the Penal Code covered threats, damage to property, use of weapons, and offences against the safety of traffic and public transportation.
 Some of the proposed offences carried penalties of up to ten years in prison.